ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       ${DOMAIN_PREGEN_BASEDIR}/${PREDEF_GRID_NAME}

-   The workflow scripts will create a symlink in the experiment directory that will point to a subdirectory (having the name of the grid being used) under this directory.
-This variable should be set to a null string in this file, but it can be specified in the user-specified workflow configuration file set by ``EXPT_CONFIG_FN`` (usually ``config.yaml``).
+   The workflow scripts will create a symlink in the experiment directory that will point to a subdirectory (having the same name as the experiment grid) under this directory.
+This variable should be set to a null string in ``config_defaults.yaml``, but it can be changed in the user-specified workflow configuration file set by ``EXPT_CONFIG_FN`` (usually ``config.yaml``).

-..
-COMMENT: Clarify second paragraph above...

 .. _workflow: